What is the Best Color to Wear for Sun Protection?

 By choosing the right colors, you can stay safer in the sun.
 Focus on light shades, UV-blocking fabrics, and bright hues like light blue and pink for the best sun protection.

 When you purchase from MANG you join a movement of people who are banded together to protect, preserve and restore our ecosystems.
-The future depends upon stewards like you stepping up to the cause to protect our Earth today.
+Whether you're looking for Women's, Men's, Youth, or Toddler sun protection products the future depends upon stewards like you stepping up to the cause to protect our Earth today.